andyfang1105/flashbird/README.md

 - `time`: The timestamp of when the event occurred.
 - `dateOfBirth`: An optional field that indicates the date of birth associated with the shipment.
 Format: **mm/dd/yyyy**.

--**When Failed:**
+- **When Failed:**
-If the tracking information cannot be retrieved (e.g., due to invalid shipment number, lack of permissions, or other issues), the response will include details about the failure.
+If the tracking information cannot be retrieved (e.g., shipment not found, due to invalid shipment number, lack of permissions, or other issues), the response will include details about the failure.

-## Create Label
+## Create a Shipment Label

+The "Create a Shipment Label" endpoint is used for generating shipping labels for one or more shipments.
+You need to provide an array of shipment numbers, and the API will return the corresponding label data.

 **Endpoint:**
 ```